CasperAsblom/IMDb-Dashboard/README.md

 * [Plotly Python](https://plot.ly/python/) - Used to create the interactive plots

 ## Requirements
-To install all of the required packages to this environment, simply run:
+To install all of the required packages, simply run:

 ```
 pip install -r requirements.txt